 CONNEMARA NATURE PRESERVE

 Open to the public daily from dawn until dusk, the Meadow represents 72 acres of natural habitat, rich in floral diversity that is reminiscent of the tall grass Blackland Prairie that once existed here.
 The Meadow is made available to the public as a place to revive the spirit while teaching the importance of nature and biodiversity in the world where we live.
 Please note that to minimize the impact on nature, no bikes or motorized vehicles are allowed in the preserve.
-Dogs are allowed by permit only.

 THE GREEN AT WATTERS CREEK